 I didn’t know anything about Photoshop at the time, or exactly how the industry worked, but I do remember thinking, “I’m going to make a magazine that has all races and sizes.”
 I was 12.

-Fast forward to today, I don’t see a lot of progress and it has a trickle down effect into the blogging world.
+Fast forward to today, I don’t see a lot of progress and it has a trickle-down effect on the blogging world.
 I’m not blaming bloggers necessarily because I really don’t think it’s a passing thought for some.
 For me, it’s different.
 I keep it in mind when I decide what photos I’m going to post on my blog.
 Why?
-Because who ever stumbles across my blog, I want them to see them.
+Because whoever stumbles across my blog, I want them to see them.
 I don’t want them to be me at 12 looking for someone that looks like them.
 Even at 28, it’s still hard to find that diversity that we should already be at.

 In pinning, I will pin people of not only different races, different sizes.
 There’s nothing wrong with being slim.
 There’s nothing wrong with being curvy/plus size.
 We’re all real people with real shapes.
 I want that reflected as well.
 These pins will also reflect on my blog.